 Whether you know them as genealogy societies or family history societies they are essentially the same thing.

-They can assist you in a number of ways which WILL help you along your family history journey.
+They can assist you in several ways that WILL help you along your family history journey.

 So don’t go giving up on an elusive ancestor.
 Help is out there.
 You just need to ask the experts.